RevengerWizard/teascript/doc/core/string.md

 print(result)  // 0
 ```

-# string.find
+---

+## String.find

-The `string.find` finds the index of the first occurrence of a specified string within the original string, or -1 if the string is not found.
+The `String.find` finds the index of the first occurrence of a specified string within the original string, or -1 if the string is not found.

 #### Syntax

-`string.find(substring)`
+`String.find(substring)`

 ### Parameters